China bulker pileup dwarfs California container-ship gridlock | Hellenic Shipping News Worldwide

 China bulker pileup dwarfs California container-ship gridlock

-Container ships stuck at anchor off Los Angeles/Long Beach are grabbing the headlines — with the all-time record high matched on Friday.
+Container ships stuck off Los Angeles/Long Beach are grabbing the headlines — with a record-tying 40 at anchor on Friday.
 But there’s another massive shipping traffic jam out there, one that’s holding up even more cargo.

 This other, less-publicized tale of seaborne gridlock is set in China and it’s not about container ships, it’s about dry bulk carriers.